 A snafu with its StorageTek Corp.
-SAN eventually drove BBC Worldwide, the commercial arm of the British Broadcasting Corporation (BBC), to deploy a remote replication appliance from Kashya Inc. to protect its data
+SAN eventually drove BBC Worldwide, the commercial arm of the British Broadcasting Corporation (BBC), to deploy a remote replication appliance from Kashya Inc. to protect its data from disasters.

 BBC Worldwide creates and distributes all the books, videos, DVDs, magazines and television exports associated with the BBC, the U.K.'s treasured national broadcasting service.
 There are over 20 magazines alone related to BBC programs: In terms of data storage, this amounts to upwards of 25 terabytes.

 "We're not a straight-to-market supplier, but our operations still need to run around the clock," said Danny Cooper, IT manager at BBC Worldwide.
 However, a problem with the company's StorageTek SAN, which caused three significant outages, prompted the broadcaster to rethink its data protection procedures.

 BBC Worldwide has two SANs at its headquarters -- each comprising a StorageTek D178 disk array bundled with a Brocade Communcations Fibre Channel switch.
 Fifteen servers in a cluster running Windows and Exchange use storage on both SANs.
 BBC Worldwide used Robocopy, a commandline copy utility from Microsoft, to copy data from its headquarters to a third SAN at a disaster recovery site.
 Two problems arose from this scenario.